 What Did You Do After Installing Linux Mint?

 This article will also be updated while any new Linux Mint version comes up.
-So you can bookmark it for future reference and share with your friends and family on social media if you think this tutorial helpful.
+So you can bookmark it for future reference and share it with your friends and family on social media if you think this tutorial helpful.